Marisa Shenk

 Pronouns she/her

-Marisa Shenk’s research focuses on policies and programs to support the employment and well-being of families with low incomes, people with disabilities, older adults, and people impacted by substance use disorders.
+Marisa Shenk’s research focuses on policies and programs to support the employment and well-being of families with low incomes, people with disabilities, and older adults.

-Shenk conducts quantitative and qualitative research in several policy areas, including disability, employment and training, nutrition, and opioids.
-Currently, she is the deputy project director for a process evaluation of the Aging Network for the Administration for Community Living.
-On another project she led a continuous quality improvement task to identify, track, and report on key employment outcomes for people with disabilities who are employed by nonprofit agencies in SourceAmerica’s network.
-In addition, she has conducted systematic reviews for projects such as the Clearinghouse for Labor Evaluation and Research and the Pathways to Work Evidence Clearinghouse.
+Shenk conducts quantitative and qualitative research in several policy areas, including disability, employment and training, aging, nutrition, and opioids.
+She is the deputy project director for the Research Support Services for Employment of Young Adults on the Autism Spectrum project.
+She also leads a team of liaisons supporting the Subminimum Wage to Competitive Integrated Employment National Evaluation for the Disability Innovation Fund.
+In addition, Shenk has performed systematic reviews for projects such as the Clearinghouse for Labor Evaluation and Research and the Pathways to Work Evidence Clearinghouse.

 Before joining Mathematica in 2015, Shenk was a research associate at the Federal Reserve Bank of Richmond, where she analyzed trends in non-employment and transitions to the labor market.
-This experience sparked her interest in both studying populations facing barriers to employment and helping bridge the gap between academic research and putting policy into practice.
-She holds a master’s degree in public policy from Georgetown University.
+This experience sparked her interest in studying populations that face barriers to employment and bridging the gap between academic research and putting policy into practice.
+She holds an M.P.P. from Georgetown University.

 Expertise